Lawyer: Career Guide

 When eventually hired by law firms, new lawyers often complete additional training with the firm.
 Some states also mandate state-specific training and other requirements for new lawyers.

 Other Helpful Skills and Experience

-Lawyer Salary and Outlook
+Salary and Career Outlook

 Frequently Asked Questions

 - What type of hours do attorneys typically work?

 - What opportunities are available for lawyers who can't find a permanent job?

 - Is self-employment common among attorneys?